Who is Ulla Engelmann?

 “On the ground, if you have social enterprises in touch with the local authorities then they can create mutually beneficial relationships and exchange.
 Nevertheless, often when people are on the same ground, they do not necessarily talk to each other and you need a third party to bring them together.
 That is where we brought the European dimension and the European Social Economy Regions became kind of a game changer.”

-Over the last three years, the ESER has developed into a powerful social economy community of practitioners across Europe.
+Over the last three years, the ESER has developed into a powerful community of impact practitioners across Europe.
 It has generated over 100 new regional and local partnerships on social economy without any financial support provided by the European Commission.
 The ESER community has also become an important partner of the European Commission in co-creation and co-construction of EU policies in the field of social economy.

 What is her biggest achievement?

 Besides the success of the ESER initiative, Ulla considers her collaboration with the European Cluster Alliance during the Covid-19 crisis as a big achievement.
-She recalled an instance when the Alliance contacted her team regarding lack of protective materials such as masks and ventilators.
+She recalls an instance when the Alliance contacted her team regarding lack of protective materials such as masks and ventilators.
 An idea arose to obtain the needed materials with the use of 3D-printing.
-In collaboration with the with the European Cluster Alliance, they launched an informal call looking for 3D-printing of protective gear.
-Within three weeks, they received 1100 offers.
+In collaboration with the European Cluster Alliance, they launched an informal call looking for 3D-printing of protective gear.
+Within three weeks, they received over 1100 offers.
 Ulla recalls with a smile:

 “It was so positive.
 Some people got back to us saying: I have a 3D printer at home, what can I do?”
 Most replies, however, were from companies who were ready to deliver.
 Particularly in Spain, we saw that some clusters there were crowdfunding to get the materials for printing and bringing them directly to the hospitals.
 It really made a deference and that is something I am very proud of.”